MARBLE-Net: Learning to Localize in Multipath Environment with Adaptive Rainbow Beams: Simulation Results

 \subsection{Impact of Transmit Power}

-We evaluate the system's robustness to noise by varying the UAV transmit power, as shown in Fig.~\ref{fig:error_power}.
+We evaluate the system's robustness to noise by varying the UAV transmit power, as shown in Fig.~\ref{fig:loc_rmse_vs_pt}.
 As expected, the localization RMSE improves for all scenes with increased transmit power due to the higher SNR.
-Notably, the performance hierarchy across scenes remains consistent, with the `L' and `rounded-L' scenes outperforming the `LoS-only' case, and the `circle' scene performing the worst.
+Notably, the performance hierarchy across scenes remains consistent, with the `L' scene consistently outperforming the LoS-only case, while the `rounded-L' and `circle' scenes exhibit higher errors due to their respective multipath complexities.
 This confirms that the geometric impact of multipath (whether beneficial or detrimental) is consistent across different noise levels.